1mike12/bookshelf-column-cache/README.md

 To Use
 ```
 let columnSet = await bookshelf.ColumnCache.getColumnsForTable("users");
-//columnsSet will be a Set of the column names
+//columnsSet will be a Set of the column names on the users table
 ```